Roncena/My-Explorations/GWU_Cybersecurity/Unit13Project:ELK_STACK/README.md

 What does Metricbeat record?

-	Metricbeat records specific information about the machine operations in the network including but not limited to CPU usage, memory and uptime .
+	Metricbeat records specific information about the machine operations in the network including but not limited to CPU usage, memory and uptime.

 The configuration details of each machine may be found below.